RobertoRoos/sawIntuitiveResearchKitWiki/Calibration.md

  5    |  175.741625 |  175.801207 | -0.059582
  6    |  179.851204 |  179.858797 | -0.007594
 ```
-As for the scales, there is usually no point to save the results of the second pass.
+Similar to the scales, there is usually no point to save the results of the second pass for the offsets.